openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Encrypting an Unsigned Response {#encrypting_unsigned_response}

-This specification defines in (#jarm) how to encrypt an unsigned Authorization Response using mechanisms defined in [@!JARM].

-Therefore, Verifiers MUST NOT assume a response is integrity protected based solely on the response being received when Response Mode is one of those defined in [@!JARM], or `direct_post.jwt` defined in (#direct_post_jwt).

-When Authorization Response is encrypted but not signed, the attacker who knows an encryption key of the Verifier might be able to generate a new encrypted Authorization Response for the Verifier.
-Such attacker-generated Authorization Response might contain parameters such as `presentation_submission` that has been modified by the attacker.

-Note that attacker might be able to inject a new `vp_token`, but this can be detected as defined in (#preventing-replay).

-## Response Encryption

 If an encrypted Authorization Response has no additional integrity protection, an attacker might be able to alter Authorization Response parameters such as `presentation_submission` and generate a new encrypted Authorization Response for the Verifier, if the encryption key of the Verifier is known to the attacker.
-Note this includes injecting a new `vp_token`.
-Since the contents of the `vp_token` are integrity protected, tampering the `vp_token` is detectable by the Verifier.
+Note this includes injecting a new VP Token.
+Since the contents of the VP Token are integrity protected, tampering the VP Token is detectable by the Verifier.
+For details, see (#preventing-replay).

 ## DIF Presentation Exchange 2.0.0